RomanSlack/hack_princeton_F25/backend/README.md

 - Tool and action blocks can only connect to one next block
 - Agent blocks can connect to multiple tool blocks for branching logic
 - Cycles are supported (e.g., tool � agent � tool creates a loop)
+- Tool blocks can define parameter schemas (key-value pairs where key is parameter name and value is type description)
+- The LLM will generate parameter values based on the game state and parameter schemas